 Neurology EMR Software has specific tools designed to meet the requirements of the neurology practice which is complex in nature.
 The following features aid neurologists to run their practice effectively and productively.

-Neurology Specific Templates – Templates are an important feature of any EHR software as they help physicians to manage, present and capture clinical data.
+Neurology-Specific Templates – Templates are an important feature of any EHR software as they help physicians to manage, present and capture clinical data.
 Customized templates make the charting process simplified.
 Neurology templates include; headaches, stroke, vertigo, dementia, epilepsy, traumatic brain injuries, and multiple sclerosis.

 Lab Integrations – Lab integrations help you connect with your most favored labs.
-This helps to send orders and receive test results electronically making day to day workflows more efficient as it takes off a lot of workload from the staff.
+This helps to send orders and receive test results electronically making day-to-day workflows more efficient as it takes off a lot of workload from the staff.

 Automatic Alerts – In-built alerts are important to avoid any treatment issues and improve the level of care provided by the neurologist.
 Lab orders and tests that are ordered provide the basis for proper diagnosis.
 If the software recognizes any abnormality it will automatically alert the physician.

-ICD/CPT specific codes – The CDC keeps updating its codes and list for any new diseases, therefore it’s highly important that the EMR software system frequently updates with neurology specific codes.
+ICD/CPT specific codes – The CDC keeps updating its codes and list for any new diseases, therefore it’s highly important that the EMR software system frequently updates with neurology-specific codes.
 These updates also make billing and coding easier as it only takes a few seconds to select and transfer codes to the billing house.

 To aid your selection process the experts have mentioned the points that need to be considered before making a purchase of neurology EMR Software.

-Size – There are a number of neurology-specific EMR vendors in the market and it can be quite overwhelming to choose the perfect EMR system for you neurology practice.
-When selecting a vendor it is important to consider the size of your practice because every vendor may not suitable for your practice size.
+Size – There are a number of neurology-specific EMR vendors in the market and it can be quite overwhelming to choose the perfect EMR system for your neurology practice.
+When selecting a vendor it is important to consider the size of your practice because every vendor may not be suitable for your practice size.
 Practice sizes can be small or solo, mid-sized or large.

 System Design – Either the software system may offer server-based or cloud-based deployment.
 It all depends on the practitioner as to what he or she prefers.
 Some are more comfortable with a cloud-based system as it offers more flexibility and accessibility.
 While others may prefer a server-based system due to more compliance with HIPAA security.